Will Baylor cover the spread vs. Michigan State? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- Baylor's seven games this season have gone over this contest's total of 143.5 points five times.

+- The average total in Baylor's outings this year is 158.7, 15.2 more points than this game's over/under.

-- So far this season, Michigan State has put together a 3-5-0 record against the spread.
+- So far this season, the Bears have put together a 5-2-0 record against the spread.

+- Baylor has won both games it has played as a favorite this season.

+- The Bears have played as a favorite of -165 or more once this season and won that game.

 Baylor vs. Michigan State Over/Under Stats